Nolan Arenado: 2025

+Arizona Diamondbacks (2026–present)

+On January 13, 2026, the Arizona Diamondbacks acquired Arenado from the Cardinals along with $31 million for RHP Jack Martinez, who was an 8th round draft pick in the 2025 MLB draft.
+Against the Athletics on July 20, he recorded his 2,000th career hit against Jeffrey Springs.

 International career

 Arenado played for the Team USA in the 2017 World Baseball Classic.
 On March 22, 2017, Team USA defeated the previously undefeated Puerto Rico 8–0 to capture their first-ever World Baseball Classic championship.

 Arenado returned to Team USA for the 2023 World Baseball Classic, posting a .385 batting average and a 1.025 OPS through the tournament as the team's starting third baseman.
 Team USA reached the finals for the second consecutive WBC but fell to Japan by a score of 3–2, finishing as the tournament's runner-up.

+In 2026, Arenado played for Puerto Rico in the 2026 World Baseball Classic.
+He was eligible to play for them as his mother has Puerto Rican ancestry.

 Player profile

+Arenado bids farewell to his years with the Cardinals on September 21, 2025.

 Arenado is exceptionally skilled in range, catching, and throwing, including arm strength and accuracy, even while throwing off-balance.
 Remarked Denver Post beat writer Patrick Saunders, "In every city I travel, writers, broadcasters, and fans rave about Arenado's magic at the hot corner."

 Arenado is known to practice intensely and often.
 When Rockies manager Bud Black visited him at the campus of University of California, Irvine, in January 2017, Arenado asked to take ground balls at third base.
 Black marveled, "Very few big leaguers take grounders in January, because here comes February and March, and you're gonna take thousands of them."

 He wears an oversized glove to give him more margin for error.